List of Israel State Cup winners: Performances

 Excluding unofficial competitions, 20 clubs have won the Israel State Cup.
 Twenty-five have been runners-up, and of these 11 are yet to win a cup final.

 Six of the 20 cup-winning clubs have never lost the competition's deciding game, but only two of these have played in more than one final.
 Hapoel Kfar Saba have won all three finals in which they have appeared, while Hapoel Ramat Gan have appeared in two finals and won them both.

 By contrast, Shimshon Tel Aviv have lost the cup final three times, every time they have played in it.
+Hapoel Petah Tikva have lost the cup final seven times (record).

-Maccabi Tel Aviv has won the trophy 24 times, being the most successful club in the competition; however, despite this success they are still disliked by most Israelis.
+Maccabi Tel Aviv has won the trophy 24 times, being the most successful club in the competition.

 Performance by club

 Total cup wins by city

 The 20 Israel State Cup-winning sides have come from 12 cities.
 The most successful home city by some distance is Tel Aviv; clubs from this city have won four times as many cup titles as the next most successful in this regard, Jerusalem.